JNP-Solutions/Slacken/README.md

 * `--reads 100` is the threshold for including a taxon in the initial set (R100).
 * `-l /data/standard-224c` is required, and indicates where genomes for library building may be found.
 * `--bracken-length 150` specifies that Bracken weights for the given read length (150) should be generated.
 That can be slow, and also requires extra space, so we recommend omitting `--bracken-length` when Bracken is not needed.
+When generating Bracken weights, we recommend giving Slacken at least 32 GB of RAM.

 When the command has finished, the following files will be generated: